Coleophora

 .....Very common at Eakring and other

 sites visited.
-The larval case of Coleophora lutipennella is
+Both the adult and the larval case of Coleophora lutipennella

-very similar to that of Coleophora flavipennella, but easily
+are very similar to those of Coleophora flavipennella and both

 making a new case within a day or two following overwintering. |